CharlesCreativeContent/Demo-Day/README.md

 ## Optimizations
-One of the first thing I would optimize is the UX of how someone schedules a vacation.
+One of the first thing I would optimize is the UX of how someone schedules a vacation and would love to add chatgpt plugins to be able to populate a price page for hotels and flights.
 I would also work on the scalability of the API used.
 Lastly I would make it so that a person can swipe with friends in real time.

 ## Lessons Learned